-Some Gen Z job applicants are scrubbing campus political activism from their resumes
+Some Gen Z job applicants are scrubbing campus political activism from their résumés

 After a surge of campus activism during the Trump years, a growing number of Gen Z job seekers are now discovering a downside to their political engagement.
 While employers say they are eager for diversity and advise applicants to “bring their whole selves” to the job hunt, Mackenzie and some of her peers don’t trust them to look beyond ideology.

-“With disclosure comes exposure,” said Kacheyta McClellan, director of diversity, inclusion, and belonging at the National Association of Colleges and Employers.
+“With disclosure comes exposure,” said Kacheyta McClellan, director of diversity, inclusion and belonging at the National Association of Colleges and Employers.
 He said it has always been an “act of bravery” for job seekers of color to be transparent about community organizing when applying for a job in a different field, even if the skills are transferrable.

 “But today’s climate is different,” he said.
 “You’ve got an entire swath of people choosing to believe one thing and another swath choosing to believe differently.
 It’s polarization that’s not covert.”

-So many young partisans are playing it safe, censoring political content from their resumes or limiting their job search to politically-friendly bubbles.
+So many young partisans are playing it safe, censoring political content from their résumés or limiting their job search to politically friendly bubbles.

 Is this the right move?
-Censored resumes could make young job seekers look less competitive.
+Censored résumés could make young job seekers look less competitive.
 Mackenzie knows this and isn’t happy about it.
-But she wants to be realistic: As long as she is applying to buttoned-up organizations, she’s going to submit a buttoned-up resume.
+But she wants to be realistic: As long as she is applying to buttoned-up organizations, she’s going to submit a buttoned-up résumé.

 “You want to be tolerable within the diversity and inclusion realm [and not be] the person calling out every little systemic issue in the corporation,” she said.

-Mackenzie can’t know for certain, but she believes scrubbing the racial justice component from her resume worked: Last summer, she was hired to intern with a top-tier public relations firm, a steppingstone for her post-collegiate career plans.
+Mackenzie can’t know for certain, but she believes scrubbing the racial justice component from her résumé worked: Last summer, she was hired to intern with a top-tier public relations firm, a steppingstone for her post-collegiate career plans.

-There’s no hard evidence to show whether Gen Z resumes are becoming more overtly political, but the demographic has become much more socially and politically engaged around issues from racial justice to gun control.
+There’s no hard evidence to show whether Gen Z résumés are becoming more overtly political, but the demographic has become much more socially and politically engaged around issues from racial justice to gun control.

 For younger job seekers, diversity and inclusion in the workplace aren’t a preference.
 They’re a requirement.

-A spring 2021 poll from Harvard’s Institute of Politics found that 36 percent of 18-29 year-olds consider themselves politically active, up from 24 percent in 2009.
-In 2020, 18 percent of young people ages 18-24 said they volunteered for a political campaign, compared to just 5 percent in 2016, according to the Center for Information and Research on Civic Learning and Engagement at Tufts University.
-And 19 percent of adults ages 18-24 said they’d joined a protest march, rally or demonstration in 2020, up from 7 percent in 2016, according to an American National Election Studies survey.
+A spring 2021 poll from Harvard’s Institute of Politics found that 36 percent of 18-to-29-year-olds consider themselves politically active, up from 24 percent in 2009.
+In 2020, 18 percent of young people ages 18 to 24 said they volunteered for a political campaign, compared with just 5 percent in 2016, according to the Center for Information and Research on Civic Learning and Engagement at Tufts University.
+And 19 percent of adults ages 18 to 24 said they had joined a protest march, rally or demonstration in 2020, up from 7 percent in 2016, according to an American National Election Studies survey.

-Some cities, like the District of Columbia, protect private sector workers from discrimination based on political affiliation, but political identity is generally not a protected class.
+Some cities, like the District of Columbia, protect private-sector workers from discrimination based on political affiliation, but political identity is generally not a protected class.
 “So for the most part, an organization can make a decision on whether to hire you based on your social and political activities,” said Edgar Ndjatou, the executive director of the workers’ rights nonprofit Workplace Fairness.

-This puts some job seekers in a bind, especially younger applicants whose resumes are limited to campus activities and summer internships.
-“Putting Black Lives Matter on your resume might prevent you from getting certain jobs,” Ndjatou said.
+This puts some job seekers in a bind, especially younger applicants whose résumés are limited to campus activities and summer internships.
+“Putting Black Lives Matter on your résumé might prevent you from getting certain jobs,” Ndjatou said.
 “I’d like to think it’s not black and white.
 But people are human, and certainly whether it’s the private sector or public sector, you can only do so much to mitigate biases in a selection process.”

 This hurdle has been well studied.
 “Hiring managers may initially gravitate toward candidates of their same gender or race due to similarity bias,” said Jill Ellingson, a professor of human resource management at the University of Kansas.
-“But research shows that presenting decision-makers with ‘individuating information’ like education, job experience, and training overrides this bias.”
+“But research shows that presenting decision-makers with ‘individuating information’ like education, job experience and training overrides this bias.”

 In 2020, Ellingson co-published a study that tested how political identity might influence similarity bias.

-Her team gave self-identified Democrat and Republican recruiters mock Facebook pages highlighting job seekers’ qualifications and experience alongside a smattering of political cues — like a Black Lives Matter hashtag or a picture of a “Choose Life” license plate.
+Her team gave self-identified Democratic and Republican recruiters mock Facebook pages highlighting job seekers’ qualifications and experience alongside a smattering of political cues — like a Black Lives Matter hashtag or a picture of a “Choose Life” license plate.

 “Counter to what we expected, the individuating information didn’t reduce or remove bias,” Ellingson said.
 “The degree to which an evaluator rated a politically similar candidate positively was so strong that they looked beyond qualifications.”